 The follow table highlights "priorities" coming out of a selected set of Women's and Sustainable Development Conferences in the past three-and-a-half decades.
 The table aims to show how priorities have progressed over time, as well as how priorities may be shared, even when from distinct women's or sustainable development processes.
 The General Assembly adopted the 2030 Agenda for Sustainable Development that marks the end of the Millennium Development Goals and sets new targets for the next 15 years in the form of the Sustainable Development Goals.
 The table could be expanded to include other important conventions and outcomes, for example, the Convention on the Protection of the Rights of all Migrant Workers, the Convention on the Rights of Persons with Disabilities and the UN Convention on Climate Change.
+The following are examples of interrelation-ships between the BPfA, CEDAW and the SDGs and is not a complete analysis.
+Goal 5 to achieve gender equality and empower all women and girls is relevant to all of the issues below.

-Beijing Platform for Action - Critical Areas of Concern Convention on the Elimination of all Discrimination Against Women, CEDAW The 2030 Agenda for Sustainable Development i A. Women and poverty Article 13 Woman have a right to family benefits, bank loans, mortgages, and other forms of financial credit.
+Beijing Platform for Action - Critical Areas of Concern Convention on the Elimination of all Discrimination against Women, CEDAW The 2030 Agenda for Sustainable Development A. Women and poverty Article 13 Woman have a right to family benefits, bank loans, mortgages, and other forms of financial credit.
 Goal 1.
 End poverty in all its forms everywhere.
 Goal 10.
 Reduce inequality within and among countries.
 B. Education and training of women Article 10 Women and girls should receive career and vocational guidance and have access to education opportunities on par with men or boys.
 Goal 4.
-Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
-Goal 2.
+Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.Goal 2.
 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
 C. Women and health Article 12 Women have the right to family planning services.
 Goal 3.
-Ensure healthy lives and prmote well-being for all at all ages.
+Ensure healthy lives and prmote well-being for all at all ages.Goal 2.
+Achieve food security and improved nutrition and promote sustainable agriculture.
 D. Violence against women Article 6 Governments shall take all measures to stop trafficking and exploitation of women for prostitution.
-Goal 5.
-Achieve gender equality and empower all women and girls.
+Goal 16.
+Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
 E. Women and armed conflict Goal 16.
 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
+F. Women and the economy Article 14.
+Governments should undertake to eliminate discrimination against women in rural areas so that they may participate in and benefit from rural development.
+Article 11.
+Women have an equal right to work with men, which includes pay, promotions, training, health and safety.
+Goal 8.
+Promote sustained, inclusive and sustainable economic growth full and productive employment and decent work for all.
+Goal 9.
+Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
+Goal 10.
+Reduce income inequality within and among countries.
+Goal 12.
+Ensure sustainable consumption and production patterns.